sebklang/gloss-to-lang/README.md

 The program requires two command-line arguments as strings:
 1. The JSON file path containing language information. (use `_` to use the default `languages.json`)
-2. The language to translate into, as specified in languages.json.
+2. The language to translate into, as specified in `languages.json`.
 3. The gloss to translate.

-As for the structure of languages.json: The top level is a map of languages.
-Every language in languages.json is itself a map that must contain two keys: "paradigms" and "roots".
+As for the structure of `languages.json`: The top level is a map of languages.
+Every language in `languages.json` is itself a map that must contain two keys: `paradigms` and `roots`.
 Paradigms are maps from the relevant gloss identifier to the conlang translation.
 Roots are lists of three strings, in the order of: in-language root name, then identifier (name used in gloss), and finally the assigned paradigm.

 ### IMPORTANT: Irregularly inflected roots must have root identifier before the first dot.